gidpfeffer/UIUC-Cloud-Computing/Part1/week5/notes.md

 Total Ordering (Atmoic Broadcast): Guarentees that all recievers recieve the messages in the same order (doesn't worry about the order in which they were sent).

+### Implementation

+FIFO is implemented using a vector of process ID's.
+Packages are acceted when they correspond to the next expecting package and the counter is incremented in the vector.

+Total Ordering is achieved by having a leader node elected which maintains a sequence list.
+All other nodes follow the ordering of the sequencer.

+Caausal is similar to FIFO except the entire pocess ID vector is sent out with the message.
+This vector is then chacked to make sure that causality is achieved.

+### Virtual Synchrony

+Combines a membership protocol with a multicast protocol to add failure detection.

+The mebership list is called the view.
+An update to the membership list is called a view change.

 ## Paxos